 But while Heist was making friends and living an apparently normal life in Florida, the husband, son and daughter she’d left behind in 2002 continued to wonder whether something terrible had happened to her.

 Police searched for her for years, at one point creating a cold case task force.
 Her family remain angry over the pain her disappearance caused.

-The fact that her mother – who she last saw when she was 8 – never even called has left her seething, Morgan Heist said.
+The fact that her mother abandoned her and never even called has left her seething, Morgan Heist said.

 The anger is captured in a post on the daughter’s Twitter page that reads she hopes her mother “rots in hell.”

 “That makes me really mad,” Morgan Heist said.
 “I can’t believe she would do that because she was a good mom.
 She was great.
 But, I mean, I guess something happened.
 Something snapped in her. “

 Her father, Lee Heist, said he is not planning on visiting his former wife anytime soon